JAMelendezD/Circle2Square/README.md

 # Circle2Square

-Interpolation between a circle and a square
+Interpolation between a circle and a square the single argument represents the radius of the inner circle

 ```
 python gen_mem.py 7